JetBrains/teamcity-documentation/topics/setting-up-teamcity-for-amazon-ec2.md

    >
    {type="tip"}

-5. Run the agent and ensure it successfully connects to you TeamCity server and is compatible with all required configurations.
+5. Run the agent and ensure it successfully connects to your TeamCity server and is compatible with all required configurations.
-6. Configure the system to [automatically run a TeamCity agent](start-teamcity-agent.md#Automatic+Start) whenever an instance starts.
+6. Configure the system to [automatically run a TeamCity agent](start-teamcity-agent.md#Automatic+Start) when an instance starts.
-7. For Windows instances, see also [Additional configuration for Windows agents](#Additional+Configuration+for+Windows+Agents).
+7. For Windows instances, follow these steps: [Additional configuration for Windows agents](#Additional+Configuration+for+Windows+Agents).
-8. Restart your instance to ensure the build agent starts automatically and is able to connect to the server.
+8. Restart your instance to ensure the build agent starts automatically and can connect to the server.

 ### Create an AMI

-If you only need one single instance of a machine created in the previous step (for example, if you create a dedicated instance for one specific configuration that rarely runs), you can skip this step.
+You can skip this step if you only need one single instance of a machine created in the previous step (for example, if you create a dedicated instance for one specific configuration that rarely runs).
 Otherwise, if you want TeamCity to automatically scale the number of active cloud agents based on the current workload, follow the steps below.

 1. Remove all temporary and excess data from your instance: installation wizards, downloaded archives, build logs, and so on.
 2. Stop the build agent.
-For Windows instances, stop the agent service but leave its startup type as _Automatic_.
+For Windows instances, stop the agent service but leave its startup type _Automatic_.
 3. Optional: Delete the `<agent_home>/logs` and `<agent_home>/temp` directories.
 4. Optional: Delete the `<agent_home>/conf/amazon-*` file.
 5. Remove the following properties from the `<agent_home>/conf/buildAgent.properties` file:
    * `name` — TeamCity will automatically assign unique names to your instances.
-   * `serverUrl` — for the EC2 integraion plugin, this property is safe to remove since you will provide a server URL for all instances later, when setting up a cloud profile.
-Other plugins may require this property is present and set to a correct value.
+   * `serverUrl` — for the EC2 integration plugin, this property is safe to remove since you will provide a server URL for all instances when setting up a cloud profile.
+Other plugins may require this property to be present and set to a correct value.
    * (optional) `authorizationToken` — new cloud agents are authorized automatically.
 6. Stop the instance.
 7. On the overview page of your instance, click **Actions | Image and Templates | Create Image**.